Common sunflower: Distribution and habitat

-The plant was first domesticated in the Americas.
 Sunflowers grow best in fertile, moist, well-drained soil with heavy mulch.
 They often appear on dry open areas and foothills.
+Outside of cultivation, the common sunflower is found on moist clay-based soils in areas with climates similar to Texas.
+In contrast, the related Helianthus debilis and Helianthus petiolaris are found on drier, sandier soils.

+The precise native range is difficult to determine.
+According to Plants of the World Online (POWO), it is native to Arizona, California, and Nevada in the present-day United States and to all parts of Mexico except the Gulf Coast and southeast.
+Though not giving much detail, the Missouri Botanical Garden Plant Finder also lists it as native to the Western United States and Canada.
+The information published by the Biota of North America Program (BONAP) largely agrees with this, showing the common sunflower as native to states west of the Mississippi, though also listed as a noxious weed in Iowa, Minnesota, and Texas.
+Regardless of its original range, it can now be found in almost every part of the world that is not tropical, desert, or tundra.

 Ecology

 Threats and diseases

 One of the major threats that sunflowers face today is Fusarium, a filamentous fungus that is found largely in soil and plants.
 It is a pathogen that over the years has caused an increasing amount of damage and loss of sunflower crops, some as extensive as 80% of damaged crops.

 Downy mildew is another disease to which sunflowers are susceptible.
-Its susceptibility to downy mildew is particular high due to the sunflower's way of growth and development.
+Its susceptibility to downy mildew is particularly high due to the sunflower's way of growth and development.
 Sunflower seeds are generally planted only an inch deep in the ground.
 When such shallow planting is done in moist and soaked earth or soil, it increases the chances of diseases such as downy mildew.

-Another major threat to sunflower crops is broomrape, a parasite that attacks the root of the sunflower and causes extensive damage to sunflower crops, as high as 100%.
+Another major threat to sunflower crops are broomrapes, a family of plants which parasitize the roots of various other plants, including sunflowers.
+Damage and loss to sunflower crops as a result of broomrape can be as high as 100%.